Master of Emergency Nursing

 Further course information

 A capstone experience comprises one or more units of study designed by the faculty to provide students with an opportunity to draw together the learning that has taken place during the award, synthesise this with their prior learning and experience, and draw conclusions that will form the basis for further investigation, and intellectual and/or professional growth.
-For the Master of Emergency Nursing all students either complete a work-based project or thesis as a capstone experience.
-The independent work required to develop the thesis is under the guidance of a supervisor.
+For the Master of Emergency Nursing all students either complete a work-based project or research project as a capstone experience.
+The independent work required to develop the research thesis is under the guidance of a supervisor.of a supervisor.

 Course outcomes and further study